Flosch1006/ev_charging_stations/README.md

 5. application.ipynb
 6. insights_limitations.md

-In addition to these files, the *data* folder contains datasets for which a live connection could not be implemented as well as a second README file with further details on why this was not possible.
+In addition to these files, the *data* folder contains datasets for which a live connection could not be implemented, as well as a second README file with further details on why this was not possible.

 ## Python Environment Setup